What can the Victorian Civil and Administrative Tribunal (VCAT) review?

 - a ‘deemed refusal’ of an agency (where the agency has not made a decision in relation to your FOI request within the statutory time limit);

-- a ‘deemed refusal’ of the FOI Commissioner (where the FOI Commissioner has not completed your review within the required period);
+- a ‘deemed refusal’ of the Information Commissioner (where the Information Commissioner has not completed your review within the required period);

-- decisions of the FOI Commissioner refusing to grant access to a document in accordance with a request;
+- decisions of the Information Commissioner refusing to grant access to a document in accordance with a request;

-- decisions by agencies refusing access to a document if the FOI Commissioner has determined not to accept or to dismiss the application for review;
+- decisions by agencies refusing access to a document if the Information Commissioner has determined not to accept or to dismiss the application for review;

-- decisions by agencies to exempt documents as Cabinet documents or on the grounds of national security; and
+- decisions by agencies to exempt documents on the grounds of national security; and

 - decisions about access charges.